wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.6.8 =
+* Added a series of compatibility fixes for WooCommerce 2.4.x (custom attributes, endpoints)
+* Bug fix: Incorrect prices were calculated for Table Rate Shipping (bug originally fixed in version 3.6.5)
+* Bug fix: WooCommerce Bookings - when you deleted a booking from the backend, the calendar on the front end did not update
+* Bug fix: WooCommerce Bookings - translations of a booking post were not deleted when the original post was deleted
+* Bug fix: WooCommerce Bookings - booking product appeared multiple times in the cart in some cases
+* Bug fix: WooCommerce Bookings - when a booking product was created from the backend, multiple posts were created in some cases
+* Bug fix: 'Stock Qty' field was not locked in the translated variations section

 = 3.6.7 =
 * Bug fix: Converted prices in secondary currencies were incorrect in some situations. e.g. For VND with an VND:EUR exchange rate of 30,000:1